 - Graduate Study (Athletic Training, Physical Therapy, Exercise Science)

-Within the strength and conditioning major, three internships are required to graduate.
+Within the strength and conditioning major, two internships are required to graduate.
 These internships may include working with a University of Findlay athletic team, a regional fitness center or sports team, or performance enhancement training center.
 This will provide you with a chance to gain critical hands-on experience.

 Education Recognition Program

 Acceptance into the Education Recognition Program

 (ERP) means that the University of Findlay has met, and continues to meet, educational guidelines recommended by the NSCA.
 Recognition is good for three years.
 ERP consists of three separate recognitions: The ERP Personal Training Program

 Recognizes colleges and universities that offer two- and four-year educational programs in personal training.

 The ERP Strength and Conditioning Program

 Recognizes colleges and universities that offer at least a bachelor’s degree with an emphasis in strength and conditioning.